List of most successful American submarines in World War II

-Submarine warfare began on 7 December 1941, when the Chief of Naval Operations ordered the navy to "execute unrestricted air and submarine warfare against Japan."
+Submarine warfare began on December 7, 1941, when the Chief of Naval Operations ordered the navy to "execute unrestricted air and submarine warfare against Japan."
 It appears the policy was executed without the knowledge or prior consent of the government.
-The London Naval Treaty, to which the U.S. was signatory, required submarines to abide by prize rules (commonly known as "cruiser rules").
+The London Naval Treaty, which the U.S. had signed, required submarines to abide by prize rules (commonly known as "cruiser rules").
 It did not prohibit arming merchantmen, but arming them, or having them report contact with submarines (or raiders), made them de facto naval auxiliaries and removed the protection of the cruiser rules.
 This made restrictions on submarines effectively moot.
 U.S. Navy submarines also conducted reconnaissance patrols, landed special forces and guerrilla troops and performed search and rescue tasks.
 The submarines were so successful that by early 1944, they struggled to find targets.
 The war against shipping was the single most decisive factor in the collapse of the Japanese economy, and the Cabinet of Japan reported to the National Diet after the war that "the greatest cause of defeat was the loss of shipping."

 Starting in 1941, submarines patrolled the American Theater, hunting German U-boats and protecting shipping lanes.
 Submarine Squadron 50, formed in 1942, served in the European Theater.
 The squadron was present in several invasions, and hunted blockade runners, first off of Spain and later Norway.
 The ships scored several hits, but a lack of targets led to them being returned to the United States.